jpaulm/drawfbp/README.md

     gradle build

 As a result a `DrawFBP-2.x.x.jar` file will be created in the `build/libs` directory.
-If you have done this earlier, you should delete the `build` directory first.
+If you have done this earlier, you have to delete the `build` directory first.

 Running DrawFBP